Jim Hacker: Yes Minister

 Hacker hoped for promotion to a more prestigious Cabinet post, such as Foreign Secretary.
 He considered the "top jobs" to be Foreign Secretary, Chancellor of the Exchequer and Home Secretary, and dreaded the prospect of being made Secretary of State for Northern Ireland or Minister with General Responsibility for Industrial Harmony.
 The Prime Minister still saw Hacker as a supporter of his rival, Martin Walker, and at one point almost abolished the Department of Administrative Affairs, in which case Hacker may have been "kicked upstairs" to the House of Lords.
 Hacker was able to blackmail the Prime Minister into abandoning the idea.
 However, fearing demotion in an upcoming Cabinet reshuffle, he seriously considered accepting an offer to become an EEC Commissioner, a move he considered to be "curtains as far as British politics is concerned.
 It's worse than a peerage...
 You're reduced to forming a new party if ever you want to get back," in reference to Roy Jenkins.
 Sir Humphrey persuaded Hacker to refuse the offer, and Hacker remained Minister of Administrative Affairs.

-Hacker was pleased to take on additional responsibilities while remaining at the same department, including the role of "Transport Supremo", responsible for an integrated transport policy.
+Hacker was pleased to take on additional responsibilities while remaining at the same department, including the role of "Transport Supremo", responsible for an integrated transport policy (although this was a highly contentious issue that not even the Department of Transport wanted to deal with owing to the risk of alienating sectors of the industry through preferential treatment), and responsibility for the arts (although this was a ploy to prevent Hacker from organising the sale of an unpopular art gallery in his constituency to save its local football team from bankruptcy).
 Following a cabinet reshuffle, his department absorbed the Local Authority Directorate.

-Hacker was awarded an honorary doctorate of Law from Baillie College, Oxford (a possible reference to Balliol College), in return for allowing them to continue taking overseas students.
+Hacker was awarded an honorary doctorate of Law from Baillie College, Oxford (a possible reference to Balliol College), in return for allowing them to continue taking overseas students and abandoning his policy of making the rewarding of honours to civil servants at the DAA dependent on cuts of five per cent to the administration budget.

 Hacker was appointed Chair of his party.
 When he had held this position for less than a year, and been a minister for two, the Prime Minister unexpectedly retired following the resignation of the Home Secretary due to a drink-driving scandal (but which Hacker himself surmised was the result of the Prime Minister merely wishing to deny the premiership to his then deputy).
-Sir Humphrey, who was now Cabinet Secretary, encouraged and assisted Hacker in using the position of Chair to his advantage, resulting in Hacker becoming party leader and Prime Minister.
+With the two likely successors to the party leadership, the Chancellor and the Foreign Secretary, being significant security risks, Sir Humphrey, who was now Cabinet Secretary, encouraged and assisted Hacker in using the position of Chair to his advantage, resulting in Hacker becoming party leader and prime minister.